zwily/typus/README.markdown

 ### Want more actions?

     actions:
-      list: notify_all
+      index: notify_all
-      form: notify
+      edit: notify

-These actions will only be available on the context <tt>list</tt> and <tt>form</tt> of Typus.
+These actions will only be available on the requested action.

-You'll can add those actions to your admin controllers.
+You can add those actions to your admin controllers.
 Example:

     class Admin::NewslettersController < AdminController